liigaa/ScooterRental/README.md

 # ScooterRental

-Scooter rental service code using TDD approach.
+Scooter rental service code with unit tests.

 - can update the list of available scooters at any time
 - can rent scooters for any time period